Homemade Lamb Shawarma Wrap

 - Preheat Your Pan: Make sure your pan is well heated before adding the meat.
 A hot pan is essential to sear the meat, creating a flavorful crust and locking in the juices.
 This browning process also gives the shawarma its signature charred taste.

 - Watch Your Cooking Time: Lamb shawarma should be cooked quickly to maintain its tenderness.
 Aim for approximately 3 minutes on each side.
 Overcooking can make the meat tough, so keep an eye on your pan.

 Shawarma can be served in various delicious ways to suit different tastes and occasions.
-Traditionally, it’s served as a wrap using flatbread-like pita, with toppings such as fresh cucumber and turnip pickles, juicy grilled tomatoes, and tangy slices of raw onion.
+Its traditional presentation is typically wrapped using flatbread, such as pita, accompanied by toppings like fresh cucumber and turnip pickles, succulent grilled tomatoes, and tangy raw onion slices.
 Tahini sauce or hummus provides a creamy element, and don’t forget to add a side of crisp French fries or luscious fried eggplant for extra indulgence.